 9. Shop retro

 Budapest is a city to shop in.
 While the main high street on Andrassy has all the usual European suspects and big name global brands there is a quiet revolution in the backstreets.
 Vintage is very much fashionable here.
 Take a look at any trendy café and a unique style is plain to see.
-Shops like Retrock Designer Vintage Store are leading the way in making fashion reusable.
+Shops like Retrock Designer Vintage Store are leading the way in making fashion reusable and sustainable.